Starting a Revolution

 The Cradle to Cradle Certified™ mark provides consumers, regulators, employees, and industry peers with a clear, visible, and tangible validation of a manufacturer’s ongoing commitment to sustainability and to their communities.

 The continual improvement quality standard was gifted to the Institute by William McDonough and Michael Braungart (Cradle to Cradle: Remaking the Way We Make Things, The Upcycle) after more than 20 years of private development with some of the world’s leading brands.

 The Institute is governed by an independent board of directors and is led by Interim President, Peter Templeton.
 It is headquartered in Oakland, California, with an office in Amsterdam, the Netherlands.
 Bridge funding for the Institute’s work is provided by foundations and individuals who share common values and hope for the future.
 Self-sustaining revenues will result from training programs and certification and licensing fees.

 Working with TruCost®, the Institute has established a framework for measuring the business, social, and environmental benefits of Cradle to Cradle product certification.

-An initial grant was provided by the DOEN Foundation.
-DOEN actively seeks pioneers who make a positive contribution to decrease the negative effects of human behavior on climate change, cultivating an open society based on solidarity and promoting a new economy.
+The DOEN Foundation actively seeks pioneers who make a positive contribution to decrease the negative effects of human behavior on climate change, cultivating an open society based on solidarity and promoting a new economy.
 The Foundation was established in 1991 by the Dutch Postcode Lottery to generate funds for charity organizations dedicated to ‘people’ and the ‘planet.’

-Additional funding has also been made available by the Schmidt Family Foundation.
-Established in 2006 by Wendy and Eric Schmidt, its mission is to advance the creation of an increasingly intelligent relationship between human activity and the use of the world’s natural resources.
+The Schmidt Family Foundation, established in 2006 by Wendy and Eric Schmidt, has a mission to advance the creation of an increasingly intelligent relationship between human activity and the use of the world’s natural resources.